kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 OK, this is it for now.
 In the next two blog posts, I will discuss factorization and worst-case optimal join algorithms and describe some of the principles that we adopted in Kùzu's query processor.
-Until then, happy new years from the cold but cozy winter of Canada and `pip install Kùzu`!
+Until then, happy new years from the cold but cozy winter of 🇨🇦 and `pip install Kùzu`!

 [^1]: Interestingly, Bachmann is one of a handful of Turing laureates without any academic career.
 If you love DBMSs, [listen to this talk](https://youtu.be/iDVsNqFEkB0)  where he remembers his IDS days!
 Amusingly, he also talks about how he didn't know who Turing was when got the Turing award and how he met Turing's mother in England for tea 😀.